octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.3.1 - 2024-07-31 =
+* Added index to import_id column in database table to improve efficiency of AJAX status lookup queries
+* Updated field mapping options to allow setting of layout based on data received
+* Removed \n from full description when sending to RM and OTM
+* Cleared status check timeout when imports table is being drawn
+* Corrected weird loading of imports table following AJAX load
+* Declared compatibility with WordPress 6.6.1

 = 2.3.0 - 2024-07-09 =
 * Keep track of status of currently running import and display progress bar showing current progress in main imports table